Shamsia Hassani: Biography

-Hassani was born in 1988 and spent her childhood in Iran; her parents had temporarily immigrated there, from Kandahar, Afghanistan during the war.
-Hassani showed interest in painting from a young age.
-While in the ninth grade, Hassani lacked access to art classes, as it was not permitted to Afghans in Iran.
-Upon her return to Kabul in 2005, she pursued a degree at Kabul University in arts.
-Hassani holds a BA degree in painting and a master's degree in visual arts from Kabul University in Afghanistan.
+Hassani was born in 1988 and spent her childhood in Tehran, Iran; her parents had temporarily immigrated there, from Kandahar, Afghanistan during the war.
+Hassani showed interest in painting from a young age, however while in school, Hassani lacked access to art classes as it was not permitted to Afghans in Iran at the time.
+Upon her and her family's return to Afghanistan to Kabul in 2004, she pursued a degree at Kabul University in Arts.
+Hassani received a BA degree in Arts in 2010, and a master's degree in Visual Arts in 2014, from Kabul University in Afghanistan.

 She later began lecturing and eventually became the associate professor of Drawing and Anatomy Drawing at Kabul University, establishing Berang Arts, a contemporary art collective.
 Creating colorful graffiti, Hassani works to mask the negativity of war.
 She claims that, "image has more effect than words, and it's a friendly way to fight."
 She also uses her art to fight for women's rights, reminding people of the tragedies women have faced and continue to face in Afghanistan.

-Hassani studied the art of graffiti in Kabul in December 2010 during a workshop hosted by Chu, a graffiti artist from the United Kingdom.
-Following the workshop, Hassani began to practice street art on walls in the streets of Kabul.
-Because graffiti supplies are cheaper than supplies for traditional art forms, Hassani chose to continue with the art form.
+Hassani studied the art of graffiti in Kabul in December 2010 during a workshop organized by an anonymous artisan group named Combat Communications and an Afghanistan woman empowerment group Mountain2Mountain; Where the London street artist CHU was invited to teach.
+Following the workshop, Hassani began to practice graffiti art on walls in the war-torn streets of Kabul.
 One of her works is on the walls of Kabul's Cultural Centre, and features a burqa clad woman seated below a stairway.
 The inscription below it reads (in English), "The water can come back to a dried-up river, but what about the fish that died?"
-In order to avoid public harassment and claims of her work being "un-Islamic", she completes her work quickly (within 15 minutes).
+In order to avoid public harassment and claims of her work being "un-Islamic", she completes her work quickly.

+Hassani traveled out of the country before the fall of the Afghan government.
+When the Taliban returned to power in Afghanistan during 2021 her murals were shortly after destroyed.
+She now resides in the United States and continues to paint her powerful woman figures mainly on canvas.
+Hassani is also currently an artist-in-residence at the UCLA Hammer Museum in Los Angeles, California.